Basa Flavor Profile

 Range & Habitat

-Basa are found throughout Southeast Asia, but are especially known to be farmed along the Mekong River, Vietnam.
+Basa fish are found throughout Southeast Asia, but are especially known to be farmed along the Mekong River, Vietnam.
 Basa which is exported to the US is farmed.

 Typical Wholesale Products